What is a Physician Loan? – The Essential Guide

 Step 5: Finalize the Loan

-Submit your application, pay lender fees, and close on your home.
+Submit your application, pay lender fees, complete the mortgage lending process, and close on your home.

 Frequently Asked Questions